This Lemon Blackberry Bundt Cake is the perfect cake to make when you can get your hands on some juicy, fresh blackberries during the summer.

 Lemon & Blackberry Cake

-- Preheat the oven to 180°C (350°F) and prepare a bundt cake tin with butter and a dusting of flour.
+- Preheat the oven to 180°C (350°F) and prepare a bundt cake tin with melted butter and a dusting of flour.

 - Add the sugar and lemon zest to a bowl of a stand mixer.
 Use your fingers to massage the lemon zest into the sugar to release its oils and flavor.